pococms/website/docs/theme-framework.md

 The PocoCMS theme framework's [type.css](https://github.com/pococms/poco/blob/main/.poco/css/type.css) file sets a few font values for common use.

-### colors.css
+### mediacolors.css

-The PocoCMS theme framework's [color.css](https://github.com/pococms/poco/blob/main/.poco/css/colors.css) file is a central location for site color values.
-Probably to be subsumed by [media.css](#mediacss)
+The PocoCMS theme framework's [mediacolors.css](https://github.com/pococms/poco/blob/main/.poco/css/mediacolors.css) file is a central location for site color values.
+It manages both light and dark thems.
+It also handles `@media` queries to change behavior and appearance of your site at different screen sizes.

-### media.css

-The PocoCMS theme framework's [media.css](https://github.com/pococms/poco/blob/main/.poco/css/media.css) file defines color sets for both dark and light themes.
-It also lets you change behavior of pages based on screen size, or any other media queries you wish to use.

 ### skinny.css